alecbideri/Prescripto/frontend/src/pages/pages.md

 - `Book slots` , time available from day to time this pertains to every doctor . and this time reflects from the current date stretching seven day's in the week .

 Last but not least the `related doctor's` with the same speciality . this improves the situation where you can directly switch to another doctor , without extra previous navigations .

+## About

+Implemented the about us page that contains all the information about the hospital , this spans from the idea of

+- `vision`
+- `Other miscellaneous statements`

+## contact

+The contact page illustrates all the lines of communication from emails to contact phones and suprisingly also calls for exploring `jobs` available in the hospital

+## Login / Sign Up

+The login page contains to different states , namely by the few

+- `Sign Up page`
+- `Login page`

+N.B : All of them on the same page , it's only the matter of setting the state to either in login or sign up mode but the page is single